 The upper layers of water in the Black Sea do not mix with the lower waters, i.e., it has a meromictic basin.
 Due to this phenomenon over 90% of the water is anoxic (lacking in dissolved oxygen).
 As a result, there is no life in this sea except for the surface, which is comparatively oxygen-rich.
 However, there is still a wide variety of marine life present.

-Most of them are suited to waters that are brackish and nutrient rich.
+Most of them are suited to waters that are brackish and nutrient-rich.
 Black Sea’s inhabitants consist of phytoplankton of the group dinoflagellates, diatoms, coccolithophores, and cyanobacteria.

 It also has a wide variety of common Carp.
 Common Dolphins and Bottlenose Dolphins are not an uncommon sight either.
 The mammals include Beluga whales and grey seals.
 White sharks are also known to find their way here.
 You can see a detailed list of the available fishes on this Wikipedia page.
-It is surprising to note that Black Sea’s total biodiversity makes up about one-third of that of Mediterranean Sea’s.
+It is surprising to note that the Black Sea’s total biodiversity makes up about one-third of that of the Mediterranean Sea.
 Not that lifeless, is it?

 5) Noah’s Ark and the Flood

-The discovery was made by Dr. Robert Ballard, the same scientist who discovered the wreckage of Titanic.
+The discovery was made by Dr. Robert Ballard, the same scientist who discovered the wreckage of the Titanic.
 Some 7000 years ago the Black Sea used to be a freshwater lake, filled by the glacial melts.
 But there was a sudden change in the water level of the Mediterranean Sea, and thereby it created a channel that is now known as the Bosphorus.

-The Black Sea widened at an outstanding rate of a mile a day as sea water, 200 times the volume of Niagara Falls, from the Mediterranean poured into it.
-Nearly 100,000 square miles came under water.
+The Black Sea widened at an outstanding rate of a mile a day as seawater, 200 times the volume of Niagara Falls, from the Mediterranean, poured into it.
+Nearly 100,000 square miles came underwater.
 This excessive flooding has often been referred to as the great mythological flood mentioned in the story of Noah’s Ark (Chapter 6-9 in Book of Genesis) where God decided to return the Earth to its initial stage by wiping out the corruption and violence from the surface of the earth.